Associated Conditions of PTSD

-When exposure to trauma has been long-standing (as for badly abused children), persons may develop certain enduring patterns of behavior or traits.
+When exposure to trauma has been long-standing (as it is for badly abused children), people may develop certain enduring patterns of behavior or traits.
 These include difficulty in trusting others, irregular moods, impulsive behavior, shame, decreased self-esteem and unstable relationships.
 Many of these traits are also seen in persons with borderline personality disorder, and people with this disorder often have histories of childhood physical and sexual abuse, which are possible causes for PTSD.

 Persons with posttraumatic stress disorder (PTSD) also often have physical symptoms.
 They may go to a primary care physician with many physical complaints, rather than psychological concerns.
 Studies have also shown that people with PTSD are at increased risk for a number of medical conditions, such as hypertension and asthma.

-Cohen, H. (2006).
+Cohen, H. (2019).
 Associated Conditions of PTSD.
 Psych Central.
-Retrieved on September 24, 2014, from http://psychcentral.com/lib/associated-conditions-of-ptsd/
+Retrieved on October 29, 2020, from https://psychcentral.com/lib/associated-conditions-of-ptsd/